 Contemporaneously with the grant of these rights, the Company sold the distribution assets, certain working capital items, and the exclusive rights to distribute certain beverage brands not owned by the Company, but distributed by CCR, in each of these territories to the respective bottlers in exchange for cash.
-These rights include, where applicable, the recently acquired Monster distribution rights discussed above.
-During the years ended December 31, 2015 and December 31, 2014, cash proceeds from these sales totaled\$362 million and \$143 million, respectively.
-Included in the cash proceeds for the years endedDecember 31, 2015 and December 31, 2014 was \$83 million and \$42 million, respectively, from Coca-Cola Bottling Co.
-Consolidated, an equity method investee.
-Under the applicable accounting guidance, we were required to derecognize all of the tangible assets sold as well as the intangible assets transferred, including distribution rights, customer relationships and an allocated portion of goodwill related to these territories
+These rights include, where applicable, the distribution rights acquired from Monster in 2015 for the respective territories.

-Additionally, in September 2015, the Company announced the formation of a new National Product Supply System ("NPSS") which will facilitate optimal operation of the U.S. product supply system.
-Under the NPSS, the Company and several of its existing independent producing bottlers will administer key national product supply activities for these bottlers, which currently represent approximately 95 percent of the U.S. produced volume.
-As part of the NPSS, it is anticipated that each of these bottlers will acquire certain production facilities from CCR in exchange for cash, subject to the parties reaching definitive agreements.
-The transition of these production facilities is anticipated to take place by the end of 2017.
+In 2016, the Company formed a new National Product Supply System ("NPSS") to facilitate optimal operation of the U.S. product supply system.
+Under the NPSS, the Company and several of its existing independent producing bottlers administer key national product supply activities for these bottlers.
+Additionally, we have sold or are in the process of selling certain production facilities from CCR to these independent producing bottlers in exchange for cash.